NBISweden/workshop-reproducible-research/docs/conda.md

 So, how do you get Mamba?
 Funnily enough, the easiest way to install it is (of course) using Conda!
 Just run `conda install -n base -c conda-forge mamba`, which will install Mamba in your `base` Conda environment.
-Mamba works *exactly* the same as Conda, meaning that all you need to do is to stop using `conda <command>` and instead use `mamba <command>` - simple!
-There are only two exceptions to this, and that is activating and deactivating environments: you still have to use `conda activate` and `conda deactivate`.
+Mamba works almost exactly the same as Conda, meaning that all you need to do is to stop using `conda <command>` and instead use `mamba <command>` - simple!
+There are only a few exceptions to this, the two major ones beings activating and deactivating
+environments: you still have to use `conda activate` and `conda deactivate`.
 So transitioning into using Mamba is actually quite easy - enjoy your shorter execution times!